 There are numerous ways to layout footer, but your Business Name, Address and Contact Details must be included.

-The largest localisation signal for any local medical practice is your Google Business Page, but developers and medical practices seem to ignore the G+ icon next to their social icons …Add it!!
+The largest localisation signal for any local practice is your Google Business Page, but developers and practices seem to ignore the G+ icon next to their social icons …Add it!!

-If you are embedding correct map to show the medical practice name and location, use the map embed from your own Google medical practice page.
+If you are embedding correct map to show the practice name and location, use the map embed from your own Google business listing page.